DakotaLMartinez/rails-devise-jwt-template/README.md

 ## Create a new Rails API app

 In this step, We need to create a rails application with api_only mode with optional database params(If you want to change).

+Important Note: make sure to type this command in your terminal rather than copying and pasting it, I have had issues on my machine with the flags not registering if the command was copied and pasted!

 ```
 $ rails new rails-jwt-tutorial -–api -–database=postgresql -T
 ```

-Here, I have created a rails 6 application using postgresql (Default SQLite).
+Here, I have created a rails 7 application using postgresql (Default SQLite).
 (Note: If you are using postgresql then you have to setup database.yml)

 ## Configure Rack Middleware